cjb2k6/ironmon-tracker/README.md

 Ctrl+R OR Ctrl+NumPad-0 | Reset and Increment Attempts
 Ctrl+M  | Load random mail message
 Ctrl+S  | Save current mail message to file
+Backspace  | Open/Close(and save) Settings Menu
+Up/Down Arrow  | Navigate Settings Menu
+Left/Right Arrow Key or Click OR Scroll Wheel on Mouse Over  | Change Settings in Menu

+* Settings
+  * You can edit most of these in the tracker by pressing the Backspace key or clicking the little Pokéball on the top right.
+You can use a mouse or arrow keys to select/change settings.
+Press Backspace or click outside the menu to close and save.
-Settings (edit 'settings.json' in a text editor, remember to save and restart the tracker)
+  * Some settings can only be changed by opening settings.json in a text editor and manually changing the values.
+Remember to save and restart the tracker.

 Setting | Description | Values
 ------------- | ------------- | ------------